-As of March 31, 2020, after giving effect to the one-for-reverse stock split, we would have had Shares of our Series A Common Stock issued and outstanding.
-Upon completion of this offering, we will have outstanding an aggregate of shares of our common stock, consisting of shares of our Series A Common Stock and shares of our Series C Common Stock (shares if the underwriters' overallotment option is exercised in full), excluding shares of our Series C Common Stock reserved for future issuance under our 2017 Incentive Award Plan as of the completion of this offering.
+As of the date of this prospectus, after giving effect to the one-for-two reverse stock split, we would have had 8,923,728 shares of our Series A Common Stock issued and outstanding.
+Upon completion of this offering, we will have outstanding an aggregate of 11,423,728 shares of our common stock (11,798,728 shares if the underwriters' overallotment option is exercised in full), consisting of 8,923,728 shares of our Series A Common Stock and 2,500,000 shares of our Series C Common Stock (2,875,000 shares if the underwriters' overallotment option is exercised in full), excluding 969,000 shares of our Series C Common Stock reserved for future issuance under our 2017 Incentive Award Plan as of the completion of this offering.

-All of the shares of Series C Common Stock to be sold in this offering (shares if the underwriters' overallotment option is exercised in full) will be freely tradable without restriction or further registration under the Securities Act, subject to the restrictions on ownership and transfer set forth in our charter, and except for the shares that are held by any of our "affiliates," as that term is defined in Rule 144 under the Securities Act.
-In addition, assuming that none of the outstanding shares of Series C Common Stock were acquired from one of our affiliates in a transaction not involving a public offering, shares of our Series C Common Stock outstanding as of March 31, 2020 will be freely tradable without restriction or further registration under the Securities Act, subject to the restrictions on ownership and transfer set forth in our charter.
+All of the 2,500,000 shares of Series C Common Stock to be sold in this offering (2,875,000 shares if the underwriters' overallotment option is exercised in full) will be freely tradable without restriction or further registration under the Securities Act, subject to the restrictions on ownership and transfer set forth in our charter, and except for the shares that are held by any of our "affiliates," as that term is defined in Rule 144 under the Securities Act.
 All of the shares of our Series A Common Stock outstanding as of March 31, 2020 are "restricted securities" as that term is defined in Rule 144, and may only be sold in the public market if registered or if the sales qualify for an exemption from registration, including an exemption under Rule 144 under the Securities Act, which is discussed below.